Cervix

 Improvement of Risk-Informed Screening (IRIS)

-IRIS is a comprehensive evaluation of candidate biomarkers for use in cervical cancer screening and triage in a large cohort study in partnership with Kaiser Permanente Northern California.
-This is a Cancer Moonshot priority.
+A comprehensive evaluation of candidate biomarkers for use in cervical cancer screening and triage.

 -